matthewpdias/ACM_stuff/README.md

 ## A different approach

-Dynamic programming can be applied tho this problem and a much better time complexity can be acchieved.
+Dynamic programming can be applied to this problem and a much better time complexity can be acchieved.
 A bottom-up approach is used to build the LCS.

 ```c++
 /* Dynamic Programming C/C++ implementation of LCS problem */